 The staffing model behind a 50-user contract

-According to Canada’s Job Bank, a single internal systems administrator earns a median wage near CA$80,000 to CA$95,000 a year before benefits, and one person cannot cover nights, weekends, security, and strategy.
-A 50-user managed contract spreads that work across a team, so coverage doesn’t collapse when your one technician is on vacation.
+According to Canada’s Job Bank, a single internal systems administrator earns a median wage near CA$80,000 to CA$95,000 a year.
+Benefits, tools, and training sit on top of that.
+One person still cannot cover nights, weekends, security, and strategy.
+A 50-user managed agreement spreads the work across a team, so coverage doesn’t collapse when your one technician is on vacation.

 You don’t get one named person.
 You get a pod.
-Most MSP contracts at 50 users put a tiered team behind your account so the right skill level handles each issue.
+Most MSP agreements at 50 users put a tiered team on your account so the right skill level handles each issue.

 - Service desk technicians take day-to-day tickets and resolve the bulk of them remotely, fast.